nikhilbindal24/voicechat/README.md

 # voicechat
-It hears a voice a replies , currently it can answer 4-5 questions only
+It hears a voice and then replies accordingly , currently it can answer 4-5 questions only